 CW: This article references sexual assault.
 Please refer to the end of the article for on- and off-campus resources.

-“I’m hoping based off of that, that some of us get the justice and protection we deserve as survivors on campus,” Lee said.
-Resources: On-campus resources include Health Education Services (202-687-8949) and Counseling and Psychiatric Service (202-687-7080); additional off-campus resources include the D.C.
+Resources: On-campus resources include Health Education Services (202-687-8949) and Counseling and Psychiatric Service (202-687-6985)); additional off-campus resources include the D.C.
 Rape Crisis Center (202-333-7273) and the D.C.
 Forensic Nurse Examiner Washington Hospital Center (844-443-5732).
-If you or anyone you know would like to receive a sexual assault forensic examination or other medical care — including emergency contraception — call the Network for Victim Recovery of D.C. at 202-742-1727.
-To report sexual misconduct, you can contact Georgetown’s Title IX coordinator at 202-687-9183 or file an online report here.
+If you or anyone you know would like to receive a sexual assault forensic examination or other medical care — including emergency contraception — call the Network for Victim Recovery of D.C.
+(202-742-1727).
+To report sexual misconduct, you can contact Georgetown’s Title IX coordinator (202-687-9183) or file an online report here.
 Emergency contraception is available at the CVS located at 1403 Wisconsin Ave NW and through H*yas for Choice.
 For more information, visit sexualassault.georgetown.edu.